3l3ctricPhilip/PredictMusicGenre/README.md

    - Models like **Random Forest** and **Gradient Boosting** can handle the dataset's characteristics effectively.
    - For reduced dimensions, linear models might be explored.

+## Recommended Models
+### 1. GaussianNB (Naive Bayes)
+**Description:**
+Gaussian Naive Bayes is a probabilistic classifier that assumes the features follow a normal distribution.
+It is simple, efficient, and works well with small datasets.
+However, it is less effective when dealing with complex feature interactions.

+**Details:**
+- Generation: 0
+- Mutation count: 0
+- Crossover count: 0
+- Internal cross-validation score: 0.3410

+**Pros:**
+- Fast and lightweight
+- Works well with smaller datasets
+- Good for problems with normally distributed features

+**Cons:**
+- Assumes independence of features, which may not hold in real-world scenarios
+- Lower accuracy compared to more complex models

+### 2. RandomForestClassifier
+**Description:**
+Random Forest is an ensemble learning method that constructs multiple decision trees and combines their predictions.
+It is robust, handles missing values well, and is less prone to overfitting.

+**Details:**
+- Generation: 0
+- Mutation count: 0
+- Crossover count: 0
+- Internal cross-validation score: 0.4449

+**Pros:**
+- High accuracy
+- Handles both numerical and categorical data
+- Reduces overfitting by averaging multiple decision trees

+**Cons:**
+- Slower compared to simpler models
+- Requires more memory and computational power

+### 3. XGBClassifier (Extreme Gradient Boosting)
+**Description:**
+XGBoost is a powerful gradient boosting framework optimized for speed and performance.
+It builds multiple weak models sequentially and corrects their errors iteratively.

+**Details:**
+- Generation: 0
+- Mutation count: 0
+- Crossover count: 0
+- Internal cross-validation score: -inf (Indicating poor performance or convergence issues)

+**Pros:**
+- Highly accurate
+- Efficient with large datasets
+- Handles missing values well

+**Cons:**
+- Computationally expensive
+- Requires careful hyperparameter tuning

+## Chosen Model for Further Development
+The **RandomForestClassifier** has been selected for further development due to its balance between accuracy, interpretability, and robustness.
+It outperforms GaussianNB in terms of accuracy and is more stable than XGBoost, which showed convergence issues in this case.
+Random Forest’s ability to handle diverse feature sets makes it well-suited for music genre classification.